Updated – March 2022

 - Greater than 3.0 mg/L is high risk.

-The really exciting thing is that CRP is only one of multiple inflammation indicators, and as we learn more we may be able to link other indicators with specific diseases.
-But even knowledge of overall levels of systemic inflammation is very useful.
-The next logical question is: what causes chronic inflammation, and how can I prevent it?
+The fascinating thing is that CRP is only one of multiple inflammation indicators, and as we learn more we may be able to link other indicators with specific diseases.
+But even knowledge of overall levels of inflammation is beneficial.
+The next logical question is: what causes inflammation, and how can I prevent it?

 Depression – An Allergic Reaction to Inflammation

-A recent study indicates that an allergic reaction to inflammation can cause depression.
-Health Science and the Human Brain (January 6, 2015) noted the new research reveals many cases of depression are actually caused by an allergic reaction to inflammation.
-Tim de Chant of NOVA writes: “Inflammation is our immune system’s natural response to injuries, infections, or foreign compounds.
-When triggered, the body pumps various cells and proteins to the site through the blood stream, including cytokines, a class of proteins that facilitate intercellular communication.
+A recent study indicates that an allergic reaction from inflammation can cause depression.
+Health Science and the Human Brain (January 6, 2015) noted the new research reveals an allergic reaction from inflammation causes many cases of depression.
+Tim de Chant of NOVA wrInflammationmmation is our immune system’s natural response to injuries, infections, or foreign compounds.
+When triggered, the body pumps various cells and proteins to the site through the bloodstream, including cytokines, a class of proteins that facilitate intercellular communication.
 It also happens that people suffering from depression are loaded with cytokines.”

 By treating the inflammatory symptoms of depression — rather than the neurological ones — researchers and doctors are opening up an exciting new dimension in the fight against what has become a global epidemic.
-There is evidence that omega 3 fatty acids and curcumin, an extract of the spice turmeric, might have similar effects as anti-inflammatory drugs.
-Other foods that help to fight inflammation are ginger root, dark red cherries, blueberries, and hibiscus tea fight inflammation.
+There is evidence that omega-three fatty acids and curcumin, an extract of the spice turmeric, might have similar effects as anti-inflammatory drugs.
+Other foods that help inflammation are ginger root, dark red cherries, blueberries, and hibiscus tea fight inflammation.

 There is most definitely a connection between food and mood.
 Sugar is one of the leading causes of the blues.
 Ever since the get-rid-of-all-fat craze, we’ve been dumping sugar in just about everything.
 The result is that depression rates are rising, as well as diabetes, heart disease, and cancer.

-- Obesity: Fat cells were once thought to be neutral “storage units,” but it is now known that fat deposits, especially in the abdominal region, are triggers for-you guessed it-inflammation.
+- Obesity: Fat cells were once thought to be neutral “storage units,” but we now know that fat deposits, especially in the abdominal region, are triggers for-you guessed it-inflammation.

 - Poor digestive health: As the saying goes, “Health begins in the gut.”
-A poor diet and unbalanced levels of healthy flora can trigger many illnesses including leaky gut syndrome, colitis, Crohn disease, and other digestive disorders.
-But what these autoimmune diseases all have in common is that they are the result of increased inflammation in the intestinal tract.
-Our modern diets, that are typically high in fat and low in fiber and antioxidants, are magnets for inflammation and thus the key to both wellness and disease is found in the gut.
+A poor diet and unbalanced levels of healthy flora can trigger many illnesses, including leaky gut syndrome, colitis, Crohn’s disease, and other digestive disorders.
+But what these autoimmune diseases all have in common is that they are the result of inflammation in the intestinal tract.
+Our modern diets, typically high in fat and low in fiber and antioxidants cause inflammation – the key to both wellness and disease is found in the gut.

-- Hyperglycemia: Excessive blood sugar levels have been linked to diabetes and other disorders for years, but the real reason is that too much sugar, especially refined sugars, increases insulin in the blood, which sets off an immune response that ultimately leads to increased inflammation.
+- Hyperglycemia: Excessive blood sugar levels are linked to diabetes and other disorders for years, but the real reason is that too much sugar, especially refined sugars, increases insulin in the blood, which sets off an immune response that ultimately leads to inflammation.

 - Environmental toxins: Exposure to pesticides, heavy metals, chemicals, and other pollutants has been identified as a trigger for inflammation as well.
-Autoimmune disorders are often linked to environmental factors, and the true reason behind these diseases is that foundational principle that keeps showing its ugly head: chronic inflammation.
+Autoimmune disorders are linked to environmental factors, and the actual reason behind these diseases is that foundational principle that keeps showing its ugly head: inflammation.

-- Stress: Researchers from Ohio State University, the University of California, Los Angeles, Northwestern University and the University of British Columbia found that chronic stress changes gene activity of immune cells before they enter the bloodstream so that they’re ready to fight infection or trauma — even when there is no infection or trauma to fight.
-This then leads to increased inflammation.
+- Stress: Researchers from Ohio State University, the University of California, Los Angeles, Northwestern University, and the University of British Columbia found that chronic stress changes gene activity of immune cells before they enter the bloodstream so that they’re ready to fight infection or trauma — even when there is no infection or trauma to fight – leading to inflammation.

 How to Reduce Inflammation Naturally

 The best way to minimize disease in your life is to pursue wellness with a lifestyle of healthy eating, exercise, and avoidance of known toxins.
-A healthy diet is especially important, and some foods have been identified that both lower and raise inflammation levels.
+A healthy diet is crucial, and some foods identify as both lowering and raising inflammation levels.

 - Veggies & Fruit.
 Load up on lots of fresh organic fruits and vegetables.
-These foods high in antioxidants are anti-inflammatory as well, and they will get right to the root of the issue by keeping you well so that you don’t have to fight off sickness and develop excess inflammation.
+These foods high in antioxidants are anti-inflammatory, and they will get right to the root of the issue by keeping you well so that you don’t have to fight off sickness and develop inflammation.

-- Eliminate these foods.
+- Eliminate These foods.
 Eliminate processed and pre-packaged foods and foods laced with sugar, unhealthy fats, and chemical preservatives.
-These substances encourage inflammation, and they will lead you to obesity as well, which is itself a factor in chronic inflammation.
+These substances cause inflammation and lead you to obesity, which is a factor in inflammation.

 - EFAs are Essential.
-Essential Fatty Acids (EFAs) from Flax Seed Oil, Black Seed Oil, Hemp Seed Oil and unrefined coconut oil are encouraged.
+Essential Fatty Acids (EFAs) from Flax Seed Oil, Black Seed Oil, Hemp Seed Oil, and Unrefined Coconut Oil is encouraged.

-- Water.
+- Hydration.
 Drink at least 1/2 of your body weight in ounces of purified water every day.
 This will bathe your cells and also provide hydration to tissues and muscles.
-Adding 1 capful of organic, raw apple cider vinegar to each 16-ounce glass of pure water will also help with pain and inflammation.
+Adding one capful of organic, raw apple cider vinegar to each 16-ounce glass of pure water will also help with pain and inflammation.